Auckland

 Level 1 History provides learners with an introduction to this subject, taking learners on a deep dive into exciting and significant historical events and periods that have shaped New Zealand and the world.
 This course teaches critical research skills, historical significance narratives and causation.
 Topics covered in this course will include global conflicts and New Zealand’s role within them, as well as unpacking civil rights, activism, and colonisation from a range of international and local historical contexts.

-This course is aimed at supporting students who have not yet been successful with the numeracy CAA and have struggled with the course content during Year 10.
-It supports them towards achieving numeracy from either the CAA or through numeracy tagged mathematical standards.
-Entrance is by selection and guided by teacher feedback as to who will gain the maximum benefit from being on the course.
+Our level 1 Mathematics for Numeracy course is designed to support students who have not yet been successful in attaining numeracy through the CAA and have struggled with the course content during Year 10.
+It allows them to work towards achieving numeracy from either the CAA or through alternative internal level 1 mathematical standards.
+Selection for this course is based on numeracy attainment and is guided by teacher feedback as to who will benefit most from being on the course.

-Students who are not successful with attaining numeracy will move onto L2NUM which is another course focused on supporting Year 12 and 13 students in attaining numeracy.
+Students who do not attain numeracy will progress to L2NUM, a course focused on supporting Year 12 and 13 students in attaining numeracy.

 All students complete two internally assessed standards across the academic year (each worth 5 credits) for a total of 10 credits at Level 1.
 Additionally, students will have an opportunity to complete the Numeracy standard US32406 for 10 numeracy credits.

-Additionally capable student who develop their English skills quickly will have the chance to sit an additional assessment task, worth 5 credits, which is externally assessed.
+Additionally, the class teacher will identify any capable students who develop their English skills quickly and they will have the chance to sit an additional assessment task, worth 5 credits, which is externally assessed.

 This course is divided into the following areas: Performance – Students are required to perform pieces of music on their chosen performance instrument/voice.
 They will perform both in a group, and as a soloist.
 Students will complete a group songwriting task, creating and performing their own song in groups.
 Composition – Students will develop their composition skills and compose two original pieces of music.
 Score reading and music skills: Students identify, describe and demonstrate understanding and application of theory and musical elements used in music scores and students will develop listening skills through melodic and rhythmic aural.